slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

 ## TODOs
-* Example schematics and configs for well-known driver modules.
 * Learning resources on how to tune StallGuard etc.
 * Driver error detection on the DIAG pin or UART and event broadcasting.
 * Write default register to driver.